Python coding

 Basic Set 0xfa 0x35 0x00 0xa index state vo_set io_set OVP OCP crc

-Index gives us this information.
-The second data byte state informs us if the output is on or off!
+Index gives us the information which profile is active and state informs us if the output is on or off!

 Get all profiles